MGBoulware88/Session/README.md

 ## :dart: About ##

-This project will be for projects utlizing session for Java Spring web apps.
+This project will be for projects utilizing session for Java Spring web apps.

 The first project is a basic use of session to keep track of a count based on site visits.